halo/Brick/README.md

 When a new Brick version is released, and you did not override the `rules.factory` settings, you automatically pick up the updated factory rules.
 It is no problem, however, to override that factory Array, too, if you don't feel comfortable with the default set.

+Note that there is a rule called `rule.blockout`, which is not visible in the menu, but it is the rule which blocks all outgoing traffic by default.
+You can edit that one, too if you really need to.
+That would also be the place to block all incoming traffic if you like.

 So let's add a custom rule to allow outgoing SSH traffic.

 ```bash